charlesduvert/Tbook-Api/README.md

 # T-book Web Service API

 Our Web Service API provides users with fast and reliable access to T-book data.
 You can use the T-book Web Service API to retrieve and manage T-book content.
+If you have any issue or request, please contact [Esther Lévy](mailto:esther.levy@le-co.fr)

 ## Getting Started